KMint1819/vimrc/README.md

 Just do following:
 * Remove `~/.vim_runtime`
 * Remove any lines that reference `.vim_runtime` in your `~/.vimrc`

-## Looking for a remote-first job?

-Maintaining this Vim configuration isn't my day job.
-Daily I am the founder/CEO of [Doist](https://doist.com/).
-You could come and help us build the workplace of the future while living a balanced life (anywhere in the world 🌍🌎🌏).

 PS: Using Vim isn't a requirement 😄